 It doesn’t matter if the project at hand is big or small – the psychology of closing a sale is the same.
-Now, if you are fond of copying other people ways of handling business-then this explains why you are always loosing/or getting a** kicked just when you are about to close a sale.
+Now, if you are fond of copying other people ways of handling business-then this explains why you are always loosing/or getting your a** kicked just when you are about to close a sale.

 It’s a no brainier.
 If your prospect notices a little sign of desperation or display of fear, they will doubt your service and chicken out.
-All this can be interpreted from your conversations you have with them either on e-mail or call.
+All this can be interpreted from the conversations you have with them either on e-mail or call.

 I too, sometimes find myself as a victim.
 But, I have learn’t a lot from them.
 Here are 5 common things that will make a serious client start procrastinating on whether to work with you or not.

 Lack of DEEP Understanding of Your Prospects Video Requirements

 Now, I am talking here of serious clients who are ready to buy your video services… Not the many ‘internet window shoppers’ who are just making inquiry with unclear needs.
 Serious clients are ready to spend if you clearly convince them that you have the capability of delivering the kind of video they are looking for.
 Now get this, there is ‘shallow’ understanding of the ‘need’ at hand and there is a ‘deep’ understanding of the need.
 Deep understanding can only be gained from experience of doing the same thing over and over for a very long time.
 And this goes hand in hand with ‘high spenders.’